LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

 - Python 3
 - The [requests](http://docs.python-requests.org/en/master/) library

-All scripts are based on Python 3 and not compatible with Python 2.
+All scripts support Python 3 and not compatible with Python 2.

 ## How to run the script
 Run the script via the command line (or shell)